Get help now Make a donation

 Section 117 aftercare

-Sometimes being sectioned gives you a legal right to support.
-If you have been sectioned under section 3, 37, 47 or 48, you have a right to support called section 117 aftercare.
+If you’ve been sectioned under section 3, 37, 47 or 48, you have a legal right to support called section 117 aftercare.

-Section 117 support will be personal to you, depending on what support you need to stop your mental health from getting worse.
-And your right to support doesn't end until your care team agree that you no longer need that support.
+Section 117 support will be personal to you.
+It depends on what support you need to stop your mental health from getting worse.
+Your right to support doesn't end until your care team agree that you no longer need that support.

 See our page on being sectioned for information about the different sections.